-Over the last 5 years nearly 1 in every 10 road deaths in South Australia was a pedestrian.
-The 7 pedestrian fatalities recorded in the 12 months to March 2010 are five fewer than the reported total in 2008 and the 5 year average 2004-08.
+Over the last 5 years more than 1 in every 10 road deaths in South Australia was a pedestrian.
+The 17 pedestrian fatalities recorded for 2010 are six more than the 5 year average 2005-2009.

-On average 36% of pedestrian fatalities are found to have a blood alcohol concentration above the legal driving limit of 0.05.
-Over half of those that had been alcohol-affected were found to have had a blood alcohol concentration more than 4 times the legal driving limit.
+On average 40% of pedestrian fatalities are found to have a blood alcohol concentration above the legal driving limit of 0.05.
+More than two-thirds of those that had been alcohol-affected were found to have had a blood alcohol concentration more than 4 times the legal driving limit.